Vilhelm Prior: Early life and education

 He received his first schooling at home and in the local village school.
-In 1949 Prior and his elder brother were sent to Copenhagen where they lived with schoolmaster H. E. Melchior ogand attended his school (Melchiors Borgerskole).
-He began an apprenticeship in J. H. Bings Etablissement in 1850 and was later educated as a book dealer abroad in 1855-59.
+In 1949 Prior and his elder brother were sent to Copenhagen where they lived with schoolmaster H. E. Melchior and attended his school (Melchiors Borgerskole).
+He began an apprenticeship in J. H. Bings Etablissement in 1850 and was later educated as a book dealer abroad in 1855–59.